emmercm/igir/docs/roms/sets.md

 - `--allow-incomplete-sets`

-  This option will allow writing games where not every one of its ROMs was found in an [`--input <path>` directory](scanning.md).
+  This option will allow writing games where not every one of its ROMs was found in an [`--input <path|glob>` directory](scanning.md).
 This could be useful for [arcade](../usage/arcade.md) DATs that change ROM sets between versions.